-The Discovery Indigenous for funding commencing in 2026 (IN26) Instructions to Applicants (hereafter referred to as the Instructions) provides information to participants on how to complete and apply online in the Research Management System (RMS).
-The Instructions provide explanatory information to assist with the preparation of the application.
+The Discovery Projects Instructions to Applicants (DP26) (hereafter referred to as the Full Application Instructions) provides information to participants on how to complete and apply online in the Research Management System (RMS).
+The Full Application Instructions provide explanatory information to assist with the preparation of the application.

-2. Additional information - before completing the application form
+2. Additional information - before completing the Full Application form in RMS

-In addition to the Instructions, participants should familiarise themselves with associated documentation such as the Grant Guidelines, Sample Form, and Draft Grant Agreement which can be found on GrantConnect.
+In addition to the Full Application Instructions, participants should familiarise themselves with the Grant Guidelines, Sample Form, and Draft Grant Agreement which can be found on GrantConnect.
 Other information such as the Grants Calendar, Important Dates and various RMS User guides, can be found on the ARC website.